 - Criticism and judgement of their appearance (e.g. weight, tattoos, hairstyle, clothing, etc.)

-- Sexual orientation and/or gender identity is not respected or is expected to stay “in the closet”
+- Sexual orientation and/or gender is not respected or is expected to stay “in the closet”

 - Visits home tend to lead to relapses into addictive behaviors for which they are in recovery (e.g. eating disorders, substance abuse, self-harm compulsive shopping, etc.)

-- Being with family triggers a depressive episode and even suicidal thoughts
+- Being with family triggers anxiety, depression and even suicidal thoughts

 - Family members engage in addictive behaviors that the adult child is in recovery for (e.g. smoking, drinking, substance use, dieting, disordered eating, etc.)